Langam History, Family Crest & Coats of Arms

-Early Origins of the langam family
+Early Origins of the Langam family

-Mills, A.D., Dictionary of English Place-Names.
-Oxford: Oxford University Press, 1991.
-Print.
-(ISBN 0-19-869156-4) Some of the family were found at Elkington in Northamptonshire since the early days.
+The surname Langam was first found in Suffolk where the family name was first referenced in the Hundredorum Rolls of 1273 as William de Langham.
+The same rolls lists Henry de Longeham in Lincolnshire; and Dionis de Langham in Norfolk.
+The Subsidy Rolls of 1327 lists William of Langham in Leicestershire.
+The name is thought to have meant "homestead of the family" or "followers of a man called Lahha."
+Some of the family were found at Elkington in Northamptonshire since the early days.
 "This parish, through which passes the Grand Union canal, comprises 1868 acres of a moderately productive soil, the property of the Earl Spencer and the Langham family. "

-Early History of the langam family
+Early History of the Langam family

-Another 367 words (26 lines of text) covering the years 1510, 1600, 1395, 1538, 1455, 1487, 1671, 1671, 1660, 1310, 1376, 1363, 1366, 1584, 1671, 1654, 1660, 1621, 1699, 1656, 1678, 1625, 1700, 1670, 1747, 1696, 1749, 1698 and 1766 are included under the topic Early langam History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Langam research.
+Another 184 words (13 lines of text) covering the years 1510, 1600, 1395, 1538, 1455, 1487, 1671, 1671, 1660, 1310, 1376, 1363, 1366, 1584, 1671, 1654, 1660, 1621, 1699, 1656, 1678, 1625, 1700, 1670, 1747, 1696, 1749, 1698 and 1766 are included under the topic Early Langam History in all our PDF Extended History products and printed products wherever possible.

-langam Spelling Variations
+Langam Spelling Variations

-Early Notables of the langam family (pre 1700)
+Early Notables of the Langam family (pre 1700)

 Searching for a better life, many English families migrated to British colonies.
 Unfortunately, the majority of them traveled under extremely harsh conditions: overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the ocean.
 For those families that arrived safely, modest prosperity was attainable, and many went on to make invaluable contributions to the development of the cultures of the new colonies.
-Research into the origins of individual families in North America revealed records of the immigration of a number of people bearing the name langam or a variant listed above:
+Research into the origins of individual families in North America revealed records of the immigration of a number of people bearing the name Langam or a variant listed above:

-langam Settlers in United States in the 17th Century
+Langam Settlers in United States in the 17th Century

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.